osaadouni/todo_flask_restfulapi/README.md

 the appropriate access points.
 The application comes with a Swagger-UI included for easy access and testing the access points.
+#### Multiple environment support:
+The application is built to work with different environments: development, production and testing, which can be customized to own preferences.
+#### Authentication and Authorization:
+A user model has been implemented to support registration and authentication.

+The registration process requires a username and a password and can be created through the endpoint:
+> `/users/register`
+>
+The login/authentication process requires a username and a password and can be created through the endpoint:

+> `/users/login`

+The authentication on a **JWT token** generation.
+On a successful login an 'access_token' is returned which can be used in the request header as a **Bearer token** for subsequent requests.

+> `Authorization: Bearer <access_token>`

 ## Features